What has been proposed to take place between Penobscot County Federal Credit Union and The County Federal Credit Union?

 Would my branch remain open?

 Yes, all branches of both PCFCU and CFCU will remain open.
-In fact, a previously planned expansion by CFCU will continue with a new branch being built in Mars Hill with a planned opening early in 2020.
+In fact, a previously planned expansion by CFCU continued with a new branch being built and opening in Mars Hill this summer.

 Can I use both Penobscot County Federal Credit Union and The County Federal Credit Union’s branches now?